-> A trip to the Capitol building in your state would be a great way to study American history as well as your state’s history.
+A trip to the Capitol building in your state would be a great way to study American history as well as your state’s history.
 Most cities also have history museums that will cover these topics.
-Check your local Yelp or other directory to find something nearby!
+Check your local Yelp or another directory to find something nearby!

-> Did you know you can study American History while visiting the Magic Kingdom?
+Did you know you can study American History while visiting the Magic Kingdom?

 Free 4th of July Printable Pack – for Kinder through 2nd, Language, Math, Handwriting